telegram-group-links/.github/profile/README.md

-# Active Telegram Group Link to Join Now 2026
+# 230+ Telegram Group Link to Join Now

 In today’s fast-growing online world, Telegram groups are one of the easiest ways to connect with new people and build real conversations.
 If you are searching for a **telegram group link**,like telegram movie group link, tamil telegram group link, telegram malayalam group link, you’re at the right place.